TrebuszeQ/cs-json-to-ts-ds-converter/README.md

 # cs-json-to-ts-ds-converter
-For a need to convert huge JSON to Ts classes, interfaces.
+For a need to convert huge JSON to Ts files with classes, interfaces.